 Multitarget Microbiota Test for colonic lesions.
 Most of the adenomas and many of the carcinomas were not detected by both tests, suggesting that the two methods could complement each other if combined into a single test.
 Based on these observations, we developed a random forest model using both the microbiota and FIT that would differentiate normal individuals from those with any type of colonic lesion (i.e. adenoma or carcinoma).
 The optimal model, referred to as the Multitarget Microbiota Test (MMT), used the relative abundances of 23 OTUs and the concentration of hemoglobin as determined by FIT.
-Of those OTUs, 16 were members of the Firmicutes phylum, including 3 from the Ruminococcaceae family and 10 from the Lachnospiraceae family (Fig. S4).
+Of those OTUs, 16 were members of the Firmicutes phylum, including 3 from the Ruminococcaceae family and 10 from the Lachnospiraceae family (Fig. S3).
 Three OTUs were associated with the genus Bacteroides.
 The remaining OTUs were associated with Porphyromonas, Parabacteroides, Collinsella, and Enterobacteriaceae.
 The OTU associated with Porphyromonas was most closely related to Porphyromonas asaccharolytica, which has been previously shown to be predictive of CRC [17, 18, 29].
-Interestingly the majority of OTU used in the model, especially the Lachnospiraceae, were enriched in normal patients (Fig. ), suggesting that a loss of beneficial organisms in addition to the emergence of pathogens may be indicative of CRC development.
+Interestingly the majority of OTUs used in the model, especially the Lachnospiraceae, were enriched in normal patients (Fig. S3), suggesting that a loss of beneficial organisms in addition to the emergence of pathogens may be indicative of CRC development.

 Comparing MMT to FIT.
 To determine whether microbiota sequence data could be used to complement FIT, we compared the performance of the MMT to FIT.
 For differentiating any lesions from normal, the AUC for the MMT was significantly higher than FIT (MMT AUC:0.829, FIT AUC:0.749, p<0.001).
 Subdividing the lesions, detecting adenomas by the MMT (AUC:0.755) was significantly better than FIT (AUC:0.639, p<0.001), but not for differentiating cancer from normal (MMT AUC:0.952, FIT AUC:0.929, p=0.09) (Fig. 2A).
 To generate a categorical prediction from the MMT, we determined that the optimal threshold for the models's probability was 0.622 using Youden's J statisitc [25].
 Samples scoring above this cutoff were classified as lesions, and those below the cutoff were classified as normal.
 We then compared the sensitivity and specificity of the MMT to those of FIT using a threshold of 100 ng/ml of hemoglobin.
 At these cutoffs the MMT detected 95.0% of cancers and 57.1% of adenomas compared to 75.0% and 15.7% for FIT (Table 1, Fig. 2B, Fig. 2C).
 When adenomas and cancers were pooled together, the MMT detected 71.4% of lesions, while FIT only detected 38.1%.
 The MMT significantly improved sensitivity for both advanced and non-advanced adenomas as well as multiple stages of cancer (Fig. 3).
 The increased sensitivity of the MMT was accompanied by a decrease in specificity (83.7%) compared to FIT (97.1%).